 Becker titles all of his photographs with precise GPS location coordinates and dates, so that himself and viewers may visit the same site in years to come and observe how it has changed.
-One work from the ‘Broken Line’ series, Ilulissat Icefjord 6, 07/2003 69° 11’58” N, 51° 07’08” W depicts an iceberg, distanced from the camera lens and viewer between a strip of water with hundreds of ice shards floating upon it.
+One work from the ‘Broken Line’ series, Ilulissat Icefjord 6, 07/2003 69° 11’58” N, 51° 07’08” W depicts an iceberg, distanced from the camera lens and viewer, between a strip of water with hundreds of ice shards floating upon it.
 The monumental iceberg is fractured with architectural-like summits, the tips of which are highlighted by the sunset whilst the remaining surfaces are in the shadows.
-The photograph has depth, mystery, beauty and melancholy, akin to the rest of Becker’s works.
-With them all, there is a reminder of temporality in all aspects – the hours, days and months it took Becker to photograph such scenes, and the diminishing time that these icebergs may exist in our ever-changing, damaged environment.
+The photograph has depth, mystery, beauty and melancholic aspects, akin to the rest of Becker’s works.
+En masse, Becker’s photographs serve as a reminder of temporality in all aspects – the hours, days and months it took him to photograph such scenes, and the diminishing time that these icebergs may exist in our ever-changing, damaged environment